Browsing Machine Backups for Guest OS Files

 To browse guest OS files in a machine backup:

 - Open the Files tab.

-As a result, the file tree of the VM as of the selected backup and restore point date will be displayed.
+As a result, the file tree of the machine as of the selected backup and restore point date will be displayed.
 You can manually browse the file tree or use the search field to find a necessary file.
 Consider that depending on the number of files on the machine, the search process may take some time.